 - Consider choosing a broker vs. a bank.
 A Bank of Canada study found that using a mortgage broker could result in getting a lower mortgage rate than using the big banks.
 Why?
 Brokers have access to multiple lenders—therefore having access to even more competitive quotes.

 - Keep your credit in good standing.
 The best rates go to borrowers with the best credit scores, so be sure to always pay your bills on time and never let your debt exceed more than 35% of your limit.

 Looking for a mortgage that works in your best interest?
 Call on Educators Financial Group.

 No matter where you are on the pay grid or how far (or close) you are to retirement—we can provide you with the right kind of mortgage to fit with your needs, goals, and budget.

 Let’s talk mortgages.
-Have an Agent – Regional Director contact you.
+Have a Mortgage Agent contact you.